 Canton Square is the walkable heart of the neighborhood, where you’ll find most of the area’s restaurants, shops, and cafés.
 Skirting the south side of Patterson Park, this family-friendly neighborhood is home to Canton Waterfront Park as well as one of the city’s top schools, Hampstead Hill Academy, a public charter school for pre-K through 8th grade.

-Expect a mix of traditional Formstone and brick row houses, waterfront condos, apartments, and townhomes that sport a average home value of around $330,000.
+Expect a mix of traditional Formstone and brick row houses, waterfront condos, apartments, and townhomes that sport an average home value close to $350,000.
 Planning to rent?
-At around $2,031 per month, average rent in Canton is slightly higher than the city average but lower than you’ll find in the adjacent neighborhood of Fells Point.
+At around $2,025 per month, average rent in Canton is higher than the city average but lower than you’ll find in the adjacent neighborhood of Fells Point.

 3. Fells Point